The complete beginners guide to how do I teach my dog a recall?

 Recall Failure Protocol

 A key thing many dog trainers who teach recall training forget is to have a recall failure protocol in place.

-To give you an example of why I think having a recall failure plan in place essential.
-My Bronze, Silver and Gold syllabus all have recall as a test and you can actually still fail the first recall part but achieve success by correctly implementing the Recall Failure Protocol.
+To give you an example of why I think having a recall failure plan in place is essential.
+My Bronze, Silver and Gold syllabus all have recall as a test, and you can actually still fail the first recall part but achieve success by correctly implementing the Recall Failure Protocol.

-The success of a recall is not the ones which work, but turning around the one that could have failed!!
+The success of a recall is not the ones that work, but turning around the one that could have failed!!

 Recall Training Equipment